 - In principle, similar card-playing mechanics – you use cards to perform actions.
 Cards are similarly structured into top and bottom actions.

 - There is no written narrative in Mage Knight (except for the intro in the rule book), while Gloomhaven’s campaign is story-driven, with players’ decisions helping build the world around them.

-- Mage Knight offers a traditional one-time set-up (you can set-up whatever you like), where you can finish one set-up in an evening, while Gloomhaven is structured as a campaign and you only play one mandatory scenario at a time – the story will tell you what you will play.
+- Mage Knight offers a traditional one-time set-up (there are numerous scenarios available, both official, and fan-made), where you can finish one skirmish in an evening, while Gloomhaven is structured as a campaign and you only play one mandatory scenario at a time – the story will tell you what you will play.

-- This means you will experience MK’s characters to fully develop in one sitting, while GH’s character progress is stretched through the campaign.
+- This means you will experience MK’s characters fully developing in one sitting, while GH’s character progress is stretched through the campaign.
 You will have to commit time for the whole GH campaign, to see how things pan out, while in MK every set-up is a finished game.